Search

 How to sail in light wind in wingfoil?

 The “light wind” in Wingfoil refers to the wind of light force to be moderated.
 That’s more or less 5 to 12 knots (about 9 to 22 km/h).
-These types of conditions may not be enough for most water sports, but not for Wingfoil.
-How to sail in light wind in Wing foil?
+These types of conditions may not be enough for most water sports, but not for wing foiling.
+How to sail in light wind with a wing foil?
 This requires learning and an optimal choice of your equipment.

 In this article we will discuss different techniques and equipment choices to help you fly even sooner.
 Sailing in light wind in wingfoil is a unique experience, although at the beginning the practice was not necessarily very adapted to it, today, wingfoil starts at 5 knots and you can sail beyond 45 knots.
 The evolutions in terms of board, foil and wing have something to do with it, but so do the evolution of techniques.